e-tweedy/BikeSafePA/.ipynb_checkpoints/README-checkpoint.md

-# BikeSaferPA: a predictive model based on Pennsylvania crash data, 2002-2021
+# BikeSaferPA: predicting outcomes for cyclists using Pennsylvania crash data, 2002-2021

 ## Introduction to BikeSaferPA project